SAP-archive/iot-reference-app-opc-ua/Docs/3-2-DeviceOnBoarding/README.md

 On the OPC-UA server
 - edit app.js in the directory "node-opc-ua-server" and in the function post_initialize copy the lines from the first node "thecontroller51" to create your new device with e.g. the id kettle52
-- after hours (to not impcat current data collection) or based on the nightly reboot reboot the OPC-UA Server as a whole to restart the server with these new node definitions
+- after hours (to not impact current data collection) or based on the nightly reboot reboot the OPC-UA Server as a whole to restart the server with these new node definitions
 - run `opcua-commander` or use another OPC-UA Client to find out the internally assigned node ids for the node that is the kettle and for the nodes that are the 3 variables - take a note of these node ids

 On the Siemens device